30 Australian Clothing Brands Our Editors Love – and New Styles To Shop for Summer

 Our pick

-Material: 100 per cent organic cotton | Size range: 6–18 | Perfect for: Autumnal layering
+Material: organic cotton | Size range: 6–18 | Perfect for: everyday basics

 Aje

 If you’ve ever shopped for an occasion dress, chances are you’ve tried on a piece or two from Aje.
 The Sydney brand has fostered a loyal following for its bold silhouettes and statement-making colours and prints.
-But it also offers more everyday items – the recently launched Aje Studio line delivers silhouettes inspired by the brand’s archives, including denim, more pared-back dresses and subtly detailed separates.
+But it also offers more everyday items – the more recently launched Aje Studio line delivers silhouettes inspired by the brand’s archives, including denim, more pared-back dresses and subtly detailed separates.
 Aje Athletica blurs the line between workout gear and off-duty elegance.

 Price range: $59–$745